Claude Maddox

 Although the gang was reduced to a satellite by the end of Prohibition, Maddox himself held a high position in the Chicago syndicate until his death in 1958, in his Riverside home, from a heart attack.
-His funeral was attended by The Outfit heavy hitters and FBI surveillance.
+His funeral was attended by high ranking members of the Outfit and surveilled by the FBI, who brought along the journalist Sandy Smith to identify the attendees.